samihere2018/samihere2018.github.io/_publications/2010-10-01-paper-title-number-2.md

 citation: 'Y. Ren, S. Amihere, W. Geng, and S. Zhao, Comparison of three matched interface and boundary (MIB) schemes for solving the nonlinear Poisson-Boltzmann equation, Communications in Information and Systems, 24, 231-251, (2024).'
 ---

-Published in the Jornal of Communications in Information and Systems
+Published in the Journal of Communications in Information and Systems